Theories

 Validation

 We cannot prove that a theory is true.
 All we can do is observe whether it makes correct predictions.
-If the theory has made a number of correct predictions in the past, and has made no incorrect predictions, we say that the theory is “validated”.
+If the theory has made a number of correct predictions in the past, and has made no incorrect predictions, we say that the theory is validated.
 We assume that it is part of the truth.Consider an example: We hire a violinist to play at an art exhibition.
 We know that all of her performances so far have been very well received.
 The theory is thus “If this violinist gives a performance, then that performance will be great”.
 This theory predicts that the violinist will do a great job at the exhibition.
 However, even if all of the performances so far have been great, our trust in this prediction will depend on how many performances the artist already has already given.
-If, e.g., the artist has given only 2 performances so far, then it does not mean much that all of them have been well received.
+If, for example, the artist has given only 2 performances so far, then it does not mean much that all of them have been well received.
 If, on the contrary, the artist has a long career of hundreds of performances (all of them great), then we are more likely to trust the prediction.
 The rule “This violinist gives great performances” is validated by a large number of correct predictions.

 If a theory has delivered a large number of correct predictions in the past, we say that the theory has been validated.
 Even a validated theory can make false predictions in the future.
 However, the frequency of accurate performances in the past turns out to be the best predictor for the performances in the future.
+(The attentive reader will have noticed that this claim itself is already a theory that has been validated by positive examples in the past, but is not necessarily true.)

-The effort to understand the universe is one of the very few things which lifts human life a little above the level of farce and gives it some of the grace of tragedy.
+The effort to understand the Universe is one of the very few things which lifts human life a little above the level of farce and gives it some of the grace of tragedy.

 Rejection